macnchaos/macnchaos.github.io/README.md

 This will deploy the application to github pages, if homepage at package.json is pointed to the deployment repository.
 Also, make sure not to forget adding package>>scripts>>predeploy&deploy

+### firebase deploy

+If you want to deploy your project to firebase

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**